--In the late 1880’s, a massive oil and gas field was discovered to be underneath the area.
+-In the late 1880’s a massive oil and gas field was discovered.
 Prospective rig workers began to arrive and work in the large operations that dotted the entire hillside of today’s Rt-151 and Heights Road.

 -Shannopin was incorporated as South Heights in 1909; after a post office issue began sending mail to the other Shannopin (near Pittsburgh) forced the residents to make a change.
 The other option besides South Heights was “Mogadore”.

 -Other early industries in South Heights were a brick factory and two explosive companies.

 -From 1880-1910, four nitroglycerine explosions rocked South Heights due to the operations of the explosives manufacturers.